 - Jesus is born from the family line of the last of Leah’s sons.
 Who was Jesus’ great, great, great, great, great,…..grandfather? (answer: Judah)

 - Rachel eventually has two sons, including Joseph, who you probably know about.
+Leah has two more sons.
 Rachel and Leah also give their maids to be like wives to Jacob.
-They end up having six sons between the two of them.
+They end up having four sons between the two of them.
 So, how many sons does Jacob have? (answer: 12)